NunoSempere/clarivoyance/list/index.md

 - ★★ What will be the mean annual growth rate in  the size of the market for AI legal services (for example, models reviewing contracts) between 2024 and 2032?

-- ★ Automation: when will the first company close >95% of its call centres because they can be replaced by AI?
+- ★ Automation: when will the first company close >95% of its call centers because they can be replaced by AI?

 - ★★ What will be the rate at which computations per joule of energy dissipated doubles between 2024-2028/2029-2033/2033-2045?[^13].